 Total charges: 50 devices * $0.16/device = $8

 Cloud extensions for ROS

 AWS RoboMaker cloud extensions for ROS are free and released under the Apache Software License 2.0, a permissive license with limited restrictions on reuse.
 You only incur standard AWS service charges when your ROS application utilizes AWS services through these cloud extensions.

-    Let’s consider that you use ROS to build 50 logistics robots to automate your fulfillment centers and would like to add object recognition to these robots.
+Let’s consider that you use Robot Operation System (ROS) to build 50 logistics robots to automate your fulfillment centers and would like to add object recognition to these robots.
 You will use the Amazon Kinesis Video Streams ROS extension to stream live video data from these robots to Amazon Rekognition.
 Amazon Rekognition will then recognize and tag the objects in the video data and return this information back to these robots through the Amazon Rekognition ROS extension.
 Consider that each robot streams 60 minutes of video data per month for object recognition, at a rate of 7.50 MB of video data per minute.